biowolfby/chatbot-langchain-streamlit/README.md

     ```

 4. Copy `.env.template` and rename it to `.env`.
-   ≥ Make sure to add your OpenAI API key to the file.
+   ≥ Make sure to add your Mistral API key to the file.

 5. To start the assistant, run this command in your terminal:
    ```bash